artica/website/_posts/projects/2012-07-23-artica-rock-in-rio-and-superbocksuperrock.markdown

 <div class="video-container"><iframe src="http://www.youtube.com/embed/uKH79Qt8TwY" frameborder="0" allowfullscreen></iframe></div>

-This was ment to be with the so known kinect camera, but what they didn't know is that the kinect doesn't work outdoor, so we used a laser sensor and it worked flawlessly!!
+This was meant to be with the so known kinect camera, but what they didn't know is that the kinect doesn't work outdoor, so we used a laser sensor and it worked flawlessly!!

 <a href="http://www.flickr.com/photos/guibot/7630919188/" title="IMG_25921 by guibot, on Flickr"><img class="postimage" alt="IMG_25921" src="/assets/images/2012-07-23-artica-rock-in-rio-and-superbocksuperrock-1.jpg"/></a>